matt-wats/Learning-Connect-4/README.md

 The MCTS will almost every time repeat searching the same board state in different branches, so we could use a graph search instead to prevent this.

-Much more difficult idea: We could have the agent play "probabilistic" games, in which each move considered has an assigned probability and thus an assigned outcome, which may improve learning speed.
+We could have the agent assign probabilities to each possible action, then have the next move be chosen according to those probabilities, and then train the probability predictions to be which is actually chosen (or something similar).